moxvallix/reportinator/README.md

 ### Getting your Report's Output
 `Reportinator.report(template, params)` will output a two dimensional array.
 If you picture this as a table, each sub array is a row.
+`params` is optional.

-`Reportinator.output("report.csv", template, params)` will output the report to a csv, at the specified path.
+`Reportinator.output(template, params, filename)` will output the report to a csv, in the configured output directory.
+`params` and `filename` are optional.

 Template is the name of the template file, minus the ".json" suffix.
 Here is how templates are resolved: